chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 - Share(k, secret, rand, n): Produce `n` `k`-threshold shares of `secret` using randomness `rand` for the target Scalar x, as well as an encoding of the shared secret.
 The value `k` is an integer, `secret` and `rand` are byte strings, `x` is a Scalar, and `n` is a positive integer at least as large as `k`.
-  The output is a list of `n` byte strings.
+  The output is the shared secret for each share, and a list of `n` byte strings corresponding to each share.
 - RandomShare(k, secret, rand): Produce a random `k`-threshold share of `secret` using randomness `rand`, as well as an encoding of the shared secret.
 The share is a `Nshare`-byte string, and the shared secret is a `Nsecret`-byte string.
 The value `k` is an integer, and `secret`  and `rand` are byte strings.